seimaku69/Scripts/README.md

 ### Markdown

 #### Export branch to Markdown

-**Idea :** Freeplanes Markdown Export is not realy useful for my requirements.
-Missing header-characters, no TOC (table of contents), loose of attributes and links a.s.o. makes it difficult for many use-cases.
+**Idea :** Freeplanes Markdown Export is not realy comfortable.
+Missing header-characters, no TOC (table of contents), loose of attributes and links a.s.o. makes it less useful for many use-cases.

 **File :** *[ExportBranchToMarkdown.groovy](./ExportBranchToMarkdown.groovy)*

 **Task :** This script exports a selected branch to Markdown (GitHub Flavored Markdown).
-You can choose if you want to create a table of contents (TOC).
-It recognizes attributes, links, pictures, a.s.o and you can choose which elements you want to copy to your Markdown file.
+You can choose to create a table of contents (TOC).
+It recognizes attributes, links, tags, alias, pictures, a.s.o.
-The notes are copied as they are - so it makes sense to write them in 'Standard' or 'Markdown' Format.
+The notes are copied as they are - so it makes sense to write them in Markdown.

-**Attention :** It is recommended to write your note as Markdown text - use content format 'standard' or 'markdown' (markdown is not alway rendered correctly).
+**Attention :** Using content format 'standard' for notes and node-text is the best choice in my eyes, because 'markdown'  is not alway rendered correctly.
-It makes no sense to do some formatting as HTML in your notes and export them to Markdown if you know how to use it.
+It makes no sense to do some complicated formatting in your notes and export them to Markdown - if you know how to use it.
+..and vice versa a Markdown export will not be useful for you.
+*If you want to export the whole mindmap you can simply select the root.*

+*Formulas in node-texts and attributes are exported with calculated values and not as formulas.*

 LaTex is no problem - the notes are simply copied as ASCII and can be rendered in the same way as Markdown.

 ***This README is written in Freeplane and simply exported to Markdown with this script.. ;-))***

 #### Import Markdown to node

 **Idea :** Many People writing their texts in Markdown because it is much more simple, portable and efficient than a word processing application.